How to Lose Weight While Traveling For Work

 Use the damn hotel gym.

 If you have any say in the hotel you stay at, be sure to choose one with a decent gym.
 Use it.
 Commit to working out in the hotel gym at least every other day.
 You don't have to spend two hours in the gym.
-Twenty minutes to a half hour is more than enough, as long as your putting in maximum effort and keeping the intensity up.
+Twenty minutes to a half hour is more than enough, as long as you’re putting in maximum effort and keeping the intensity up.
 This can best be accomplished with high intensity interval training (HIIT), metabolic conditioning workouts, and bodyweight exercise training.

 If you have a gym in your hotel, that's great.
 If it's actually decent, and by decent I mean more than just a treadmill, that's even better.